 Emotional and Cultural Intelligence focuses on key personal awareness skills that businesses request when hiring personnel.
 Key among those abilities is communication.
 Students will increase their skills in written, verbal, and nonverbal communication skills.
 The course then looks at three areas of personal awareness including emotional intelligence (EI), cultural awareness, and ethical self-awareness – building on previously acquired competencies and adding new ones.
 This course helps start students on a road of self-discovery, cultivating awareness to improve both as a business professional and personally.

-This course ties together all the skills and knowledge covered in the business common core courses and allows the student to prove their mastery of the competencies by applying them in a simulated business environment.
+This course ties together all the skills and knowledge covered in the business courses and allows the student to prove their mastery of the competencies by applying them in a simulated business environment.
 This course will help take the student's knowledge and skills from the theoretical to applicable.

 English Composition I introduces candidates to the types of writing and thinking that are valued in college and beyond.
 Candidates will practice writing in several genres with emphasis placed on writing and revising academic arguments.
 Instruction and exercises in grammar, mechanics, research documentation, and style are paired with each module so that writers can practice these skills as necessary.
 Composition I is a foundational course designed to help candidates prepare for success at the college level.
 There are no prerequisites for English Composition I.